gudesystems/upload.py/README.md

 - **which is configuration**
   - when the firmware is already up to date or updated, upload.py can also deploy device config
-  - if file exists, config/config_[MAC_ADD].txt is deployed to this decvice
+  - if file exists, config/config_[MAC_ADD].txt is deployed to this device
     - e.g. **config/config_00_19_32_00_00_01.txt**
-  - of otherwise, and if file exists, config/config_[IP].txt is deployed to this decvice
+  - of otherwise, and if file exists, config/config_[IP].txt is deployed to this device
     - e.g. **config/config_192_168_1_10.txt**
   - of otherwise, and if file exists, **config/config.txt** is deployed to each device

 # create config
-- you can download / edit / downstrip / extend device's live configuration by downloading config.txt at each device's maintanace page
+- you can download / edit / down-strip / extend device's live configuration by downloading config.txt at each device's maintenance page
 - you can use CLI commands to create your desired config file

 # Command Line Parameters